chartjes/blog/source/_posts/2012-11-17-not-really-rebels.markdown

 from inside a large monolithic organization, the US army, in order to prevent himself from doing something he didn't want to do.
-He also brought up the point that so many people project an aura of rebellion through clothes, or programming language of choice, but still start each day but sitting down in front of a computer and essentially asking their boss "how can I make you rich today, sir?"
+He also brought up the point that so many people project an aura of rebellion through clothes, or programming language of choice, but still start each day by sitting down in front of a computer and essentially asking their boss "how can I make you rich today, sir?"